 We need to use stop losses, the only question is whether it will be mental or physical.

-In fact, I don’t know of a single consistently profitable trader who doesn’t manage their risk and losses, keeping them on a very tight leash.
+I don’t know of a single consistently profitable trader who doesn’t manage their risk and losses.
+They all use stop losses.

-If you are getting stopped out too much, your strategy needs work, that is all.
+If you’re getting stopped out too much, your strategy needs work.
 The stop loss itself isn’t the problem.
 Some strategies win 20% of the time, others win 73% of the time, and others 55%.
 All can be profitable.
 The point is that every trader will take losses/have their stop loss hit…a lot.

 Market or Limit Order Stop Loss